 The COVID-19 pandemic has led to strong protective measures in Finland.
 The virus has raised many work-related questions among JHL members.

-Upcoming coronavirus vaccine and work
+Coronavirus vaccine and work

 In Finland, vaccinations against coronavirus started in December 2020.